rn1hd/rn1hd/README.md

 - Even if I ended getting myself out of nowhere in the past, that does not stop my motivation to become a **Machine Learning Engineer**.
 I still need to learn and master necessary technologies under **Full Stack Developer** requirements to develop my business logic and work agility aligned with company's expectations.
 The knowledge and skills required to become a **Multimedia Artist** has apparently defined as a distinct role for a **Machine Learning Engineer**.
 If we take a look deeply, people who committed an act that is against national law such as burglary, murder, and kidnapping is still considered a global crisis.
 CCTV is always the best weapon the counter this kind of violent act but not all CCTVs have built-in face recognition system.
 This is where computer vision libraries like [OpenCV](https://opencv.org/) and [DeepFace](https://viso.ai/computer-vision/deepface/) come into existence so if I have some knowledge on at least how to do camera filtering in **Adobe Photoshop**, it would be easier for me to relate once I start touching those computer vision libraries.
 - Staying myself as a **Machine Learning Engineer** for a long period of time is not guaranteed in the business world.
 I cannot put all my eggs in one basket because anything can happen in the business.
 Once it fails, there are no alternatives left to survive.
 As a general goal, client's demands are always a priority that should be fulfilled to remain myself as a valuable asset in the company.
 That is, the possibility to work on an urgent client request outside the scope of a **Machine Learning Engineer**.
 It is because this is how companies generate revenue to finance from a bank, attract investors to fund its operations and grow its business.
 Companies cannot remain in business without turning a profit so I pushed myself to strive harder on acquiring in-demand **Full Stack technologies** in order to maintain myself as an effective role model in the business regardless of the situation to benefit both parties in the long run.

-#### **Question #4: What is your greatest fear in life, and why?**
+#### **Question #5: What is your greatest fear in life, and why?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - **Fear of failure**.
 Inability to fulfill my duties on time and getting prone to accidents make me feel discouraged because they have the potential to negatively affect my career, reputation, and stability depending on the severity of those actions.
 Damaged reputation usually takes a long time to rebuild and recover if the negative impact of an action to the community is severe.
 - On the bright side of things, **failure** can be my best teacher.
 The true meaning of success usually comes from multiple failures.
 It is inevitable in life that I may encounter some tough challenges that I have never seen and experienced before, so my decision-making and problem-solving skills will put to the test to assess my versatility at work.
 Personal growth occurs once I step out of my comfort zone.
 When failure happens, I use this moment as an opportunity to identify where did I went wrong, what necessary steps should I apply in order to solve the issue, and what adjustments should be made to prevent committing the same mistake in the future.

-#### **Question #5: Are you a team player?**
+#### **Question #6: Are you a team player?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

-- It all depends on the compatibility of my skill set, passion, and the scope of the project.
-As long as I see a good future of a role I was assigned to that can pay me well in the end, I am willing to give a hundred percent of my time and effort to showcase what I can bring to the team in order to achieve the business goal on time and what other contributions I can bring to the table.
+- It all depends on the compatibility of my skill set, passion, and assigned job responsibilities.
+As long as I see a good future of a role I was assigned to in alignment to my career goals that can pay me well in the end, I am willing to give a hundred percent of my time and effort to showcase what I can bring to the team in order to achieve the business goal on time and what other contributions I can bring to the table.

-#### **Question #6: What do you consider to be your weaknesses?**
+#### **Question #7: What do you consider to be your weaknesses?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - There are instances where I cannot **follow simple instructions** properly which can annoy some individuals.
 This weakness gives me an initiative why taking down notes in almost every meetings, documentation development, and even considering myself getting familiar on Full Stack Development beforehand becomes essential.
 - **Verbal communication** is another skill that I need to practice regularly.
 My strategies to get there are making video presentations sharing my progress or perspective, taking listening exercises, and getting myself exposed to a productive community in order to develop my teamwork skills when this opportunity arrives.

-#### **Question #7: Which is more important to you, the money or the work?**
+#### **Question #8: Which is more important to you, the money or the work?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - **Work** is more important for me than the money. **Money** always follows based on my contributions to the community whether my performance actually meets the community's expectations that has the potential to make the world a better place.
 There might be other positions available in the job market that can pay me well; if this is something that I am not happy to do with, the risks will outweigh more than the benefits that I will receive in the long run.
 Therefore, I would prefer staying in a job that I am interested with, where my heart's at, and a healthy community that treates every member well to enhance teamwork in the workplace.

-#### **Question #8: Can you share some personal projects you have developed or at least passed examination results from a prestigious company like Microsoft in order for us to assess how qualified your skill set is in the modern business world?**
+#### **Question #9: Can you share some personal projects you have developed or at least passed examination results from a prestigious company like Microsoft in order for us to assess how qualified your skill set is in the modern business world?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)